lpalliyaguru/cmis-connector/README.md

     </repositories>

 Add the connector as a dependency to your project.
-This can be done by adding the following under the <dependencies> element in the pom.xml file of the
+This can be done by adding the following under the dependencies element in the pom.xml file of the
 application:

     <dependency>
         <groupId>org.mule.modules</groupId>
         <artifactId>mule-module-cmis</artifactId>
-        <version>1.1-SNAPSHOT</version>
+        <version>1.3-SNAPSHOT</version>
     </dependency>

 Configuration